vangourd/brianjlogan.com/README.md

 `trunk build` to build the site for deployment

-`cargo run -p search-index` to run the search indexer for posts
+`cargo run -p search-index posts/ index/` to run the search indexer for posts

 ## To Do